datntdev02/staff-dashboard/README.md

 # Welcome Staff Dashboard

 ### Introduction
-This app is using RestAPI from [https://mockapi.io/](https://mockapi.io/) and login by Google.\
+This app is using Fetch API from [https://mockapi.io/](https://mockapi.io/) and login by Google.\
 Create, update, and delete a staff on Dashboard.

 ### `npm i`